What is your diagnosis?

 How long have you traveled in an RV?

 Michael and I have been living in an RV since September 2007.
-Some of that time, we have been stationary in the coach because of employment, but in 2014 we hit the road for good.
+It has been a balance between stationary tiny home living and life on the road.
 We have places we like and return to often.
-This year, however, we are looking forward to checking out new places.
+However, we always look forward to checking out new sites.